AddyLopez/open-source-arms-library/README.md

 ## Description

-This application was built presents data from an open-source library of research pertaining to the manufacture of arms and arms' components known to be used in U.S. imperialist wars.
+This application presents data from an open-source library of research pertaining to the manufacture of arms and arms' components known to be used in U.S. imperialist wars.